-The Ministry of Education and Culture lists the following as the university’s strengths: clearly focused international scientific research, high-quality degree education to meet the needs of working life and research, different fields of education and research coming together on a multidisciplinary and multi-field level and the research, development and innovation supporting education.
-For students, this means improved possibilities to complete various university studies within the consortium and a shorter overall time of study.
-The goal of Tampere3 is that technology, health, society, economy and leadership would form more flexible study paths than they do now.
+Tampere3 has nationwide goals: the new university should have strengths both educational and research-wise.
+The research should be globally respected and recognized, and high-quality degree education should meet the needs of working life and research.
+The university should challenge the different fields of education and research to develop multi-disciplinary co-operation; in practice this would mean that technology would play a role also in the social sciences, for example.
+When it comes to studying itself, the goal is that technology, health, society, economy, and leadership would form more flexible study paths than they do now.
 At the same time there will be a wider range of optional studies to choose from.

 In the year of 2018 there will be taken a lot of big steps in order to get the new university operating from the beginning of 2017 on.
 In spring 2018 the becoming university will get its first president.
 In April, the new academic board should start operating – then this board can make decisions about matters concerning the education and the research.
 In addition, the Regulations are being determined, for example the University Regulations and The Degree Regulations.
 More info you can read from here.

 In the spring 2017, the foundation for the new university was established.
 The first board was elected in summer of the same year.
 There are seven people operating in the board; the chairperson is Marja Makarow, and the other board members are vice-chairperson J. T. Bergqvist, Linda Soikkeli, Liisa Husu, Pekka Puustinen, Lauri Lyly, and Risto Nieminen.
 From the beginning of 2017 the leader of the fusion has been Marianne Kukko, who coordinates the work of different preparation organs and is a presenter for the foundation board.